 - technical measures (certifications, tests, regulations),

-According to labor protection, a state of safety exists when the risk of damage to the workplace is not found to be too high.
-Another issue monitored by labor protection is the guarantee of the employee's health.
-Namely, the conditions at the workplace must be in line with WHO's assumptions, i.e. provide the employee with comfort:
+According to labour protection, a state of safety exists when the risk of harm in the workplace is not found to be too high.
+Another issue that labour protection monitors is the guarantee of the worker's health.
+Namely, conditions must be created in the workplace to coincide with the WHO's objectives, i.e. to ensure the worker's comfort:

 Objectives of labor protection